AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Select **Save**.

-Repeat this process for each SFTP account.
+1. Repeat this process for each SFTP account you created.

 For detailed instructions, see [Configure cloud import and export locations](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-locations).